Dream of having the confidence to travel solo?

 That’s a Perfect One Day in Atlanta!

 What would you do with one day in Atlanta?
 Are you ready to start booking your hotel in Atlanta right now?
 What kind of animal was lurking in that penguin costume in the Georgia Aquarium?
 And will you join my jellyfish truther movement?
-Please leave your thoughts below.
+Please email me at [email protected] and let me know.

 Note: If you want to know how I put my travel itineraries together, just click here.
 Keep in mind that while each article is about how to spend 24 hours in a place, that doesn’t mean you should ONLY spend one day in Atlanta.
 If you have another one day in Atlanta, add this itinerary.
 You could see this itinerary with Inman Park.
 Maybe try this Atlanta Itinerary with Grant Park.
 Or you could include an Atlanta itinerary with the most important Civil Rights sights.